Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments

-which implies a strong dependence between the endogenous variable, $Z$, and the instrument, $W$.
-In particular, whenever $Z$ is a continuous variable, completeness requires the instrument $W$ to be itself continuous.\footnote{If $W\in \{1,...,L\}$ the set of equations $\int \varphi(Z) f(Z \vert W=l) dz=0 \; \forall l$ cannot characterize a function $\varphi$.
+which implies a strong dependence between the endogenous variable, $X$, and the instrument, $W$.
+In particular, whenever $X$ is a continuous variable, completeness requires the instrument $W$ to be itself continuous.\footnote{If $W\in \{1,...,L\}$ the set of equations $\int \varphi(x) f(x \vert W=l) dx=0 \; \forall l$ cannot characterize a function $\varphi$.
 This is true also when $L = \infty$, as we show in Example \ref{ex:infsuppins} in Appendix \ref{annexA4}.}

-This condition is strong, and may pose some challenges to the empirical application of fully nonparametric estimators of model \eqref{eq:mainmodintro}.
-As a matter of fact, many instruments employed in empirical work are only binary or discrete.
-This is true, for instance, for randomized experiments with partial compliance, where the intent-to-treat provides an obvious source of exogenous variation \citep[see][]{krueger1999,torgovitsky2015}. \citet{card1995} uses a binary indicator for whether an individual grew up near an accredited college as an instrumental variable to obtain a consistent estimator of returns to schooling.
-Similarly, \citet{chay2005} estimate a hedonic model of house prices, using counties' non-attainment status of US federal pollution threshold as an instrument.
+This condition is strong and may pose some challenges to the empirical application of fully nonparametric estimators of model \eqref{eq:mainmodintro}.
+Many instruments employed in empirical work are only binary or discrete.
+This is true, for instance, for randomized experiments with partial compliance, where the intent-to-treat provides an obvious source of exogenous variation \citep[see][]{krueger1999,torgovitsky2015}.

-In all these examples, the endogenous variable is continuous (education, pollution, etc), while the instrument is binary, and therefore cannot satisfy the completeness condition as stated above.
-In general, under standard assumptions of uncorrelated or mean independent instruments, it is not possible to identify any nonlinear, albeit known, function of $X$ with more than two parameters when only a binary instrument is available \citep{lochner2015,loken2012}.
+In many of these cases, the endogenous variable is continuous, while the instrument is binary and, therefore, cannot satisfy the completeness condition stated above.
+In general, under standard assumptions of uncorrelated or mean-independent instruments, it is not possible to identify any, albeit known, function of $X$ with more than two parameters when only a binary instrument is available \citep[see][]{lochner2015,loken2012}.

 Discrete instruments can be accommodated in this setting either by considering a pseudo-solution to equation \eqref{eq:linillposed} \citep{babii2017a}; or by strengthening the exogeneity condition and, as a consequence, weakening the relevance condition.
-The latter route is the one that we undertake in this paper.
+The latter route is the one we undertake in this paper.

-We consider identification and estimation of the model in equation \eqref{eq:mainmodintro} where the instrument, $W$, is taken to be fully independent of the error term $U$.
+We consider the estimation of the model in equation \eqref{eq:mainmodintro} where the instrument, $W$, is taken to be fully independent of the error term $U$.
 That is, $U\upmodels W$.
-This strong exogeneity condition leads to characterize $\varphi$ as a solution to a nonlinear integral equation of the first kind \citep{dunker2014,dunker2018,kalten2008}.
-In the spirit of \citet{gagliardini2012}, we consider conditions for both local and global identification.
+This strong exogeneity condition characterizes $\vdagger$ as a solution to a nonlinear integral equation of the first kind \citep{dunker2014,dunker2018,kalten2008}.